smarabattula/auto_anki/README.md

 ## How to Contribute

 We would be happy to receive contributions!
-If you'd like to, please go through our [CONTRIBUTING.md](https://github.com/usmanwardag/auto_anki/blob/main/CONTRIBUTING.md).
+If you'd like to, please go through our [CONTRIBUTING.md](https://github.com/SmayanaReddy/auto_anki/blob/main/CONTRIBUTING.md).

-For any feedback, issues, or bug reports, please create an issue [here](https://github.com/usmanwardag/auto_anki/issues/new).
+For any feedback, issues, or bug reports, please create an issue [here](https://github.com/SmayanaReddy/auto_anki/issues/new).

 ## Future RoadMap
-#### Build a GUI interface for the user
-  -  Currently, we are using command line interface to get the user input such as the path of the file to be uploaded or the name of the Anki deck.
-This is can be improved by building a GUI for the user input.
-#### Support for additional file types other than .pdf
-  - As of now, our appliation is capable of processing only .pdf files.
-Other file types such as .ppt, .doc can be added in scope.
 #### Build a browser extension with the current functionality
   - A browser extension which will extract contents of the current webpage which the user is on and produce a new deck of anki cards based on the material.
 #### Improve word extraction logic